 Selectman Roy made a motion, seconded by Selectman Guessferd to send a letter the NH Liquor Commission stating that the Town has no objection to the Whip Poor Will Golf Club serving alcohol at facility.
-A roll call vote was taken.
 Motion carried 5-0.

 I. Applications for Payment from Capital Reserve Funds